espressif/esp-protocols/components/esp_dns/README.md

 - **Certificate Errors**:
   - Verify that the correct certificate is provided for secure protocols
   - For public DNS servers, use the certificate bundle approach
+  - If you see `No matching trusted root certificate found` when using the certificate bundle (e.g. with `dns.google` or Cloudflare), the server likely uses a cross-signed chain.
+You must enable `CONFIG_MBEDTLS_CERTIFICATE_BUNDLE_CROSS_SIGNED_VERIFY=y` in your `sdkconfig` (under Component config → mbedTLS → Certificate Bundle → Support cross-signed certificate verification).

 - **Timeout Errors**:
   - Increase the timeout value for slow network connections